Side Effects of HIV Medicines

 Key Points

-• People starting HIV medicines can talk to their health care provider about possible side effects and ways to manage them.
+• The type and severity of side effects caused by HIV medicines can vary depending on the type of medicine and each person.
+If you are taking any HIV medicine for the first time, you should talk to your health care provider about possible side effects and ways to manage them.

 Can HIV medicines cause side effects?

-Overall, the benefits of HIV medicines far outweigh the risk of side effects.
-In addition, newer HIV medicines cause fewer side effects than medicines used in the past.
-As HIV treatment continues to improve, people are less likely to have side effects from HIV medicines.
+Overall, the benefits of FDA-approved HIV medicines far outweigh the risk of side effects.
+In addition, HIV medicines have been improved over the years to cause fewer side effects, making people less likely to have side effects from HIV medicines.

-Before starting HIV medicines, people with HIV discuss possible side effects from HIV medicines with their health care providers.
-They work together to select an HIV treatment regimen based on the person’s individual needs.
+If you are starting HIV medicines or if you are starting a new HIV medicine, you should discuss the possible side effects of the medication with your health care provider.
+Health care providers work with you to select an HIV treatment regimen based on your individual needs.

 Do all HIV medicines cause the same side effects?